johnjoeallen/obsinity-java-sdk/dev-guide.md

 **Annotations:** `@Flow`, `@Step`, `@Kind`, `@PromotionAlert`, `@Attribute`

+This guide explains:

+* How to instrument code using Obsinity’s annotations.
+* How **Step promotion** works.
+* How to bind method parameters to telemetry attributes.
+* How to set attributes programmatically via `TelemetryContext`.
-This doc explains how to instrument code with Obsinity’s annotations, how **Step promotion** works, how to bind method parameters to attributes, and how to plug in receivers using the current lifecycle callbacks.
+* How to plug in custom receivers using lifecycle callbacks.
+* **Attribute lifecycle** from event creation to storage.

+It is designed for developers who want rich, **OpenTelemetry-aligned** instrumentation with minimal boilerplate.

 ---